 A Common Myth About Concussions

-We commonly associate concussions to sports, but in reality… any injury that shakes or rattles the brain can be detrimental.
-You may be thinking, “I don’t play sports.
-I don’t play football, soccer or hockey.”
+We commonly associate concussions to sports, but in reality… any injury that shakes or rattles the brain can be harmful.
+You may be thinking, “I don’t play football, soccer or hockey.”
 However, bumping your head on a hard surface or even a car accident can be enough to cause damage to the brain.

 How We Help Concussion Patients